dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 The following listing introduces the set of character-level validation policies that can be composed to build custom password validators.
-Each policy is implemented as a stateless function object providing an `operator()(char)` predicate that checks whether a given character satisfies a particular validation rule.
+Each policy is implemented as a stateless function object providing an `operator()(char)` predicate that determines whether a given character satisfies a particular property.
+When such a policy is incorporated into a validator, the validator requires that at least one character in the password satisfy the predicate.
 The available policies are:

 * `Digit_character`: the password must contain at least one digit (`0`-`9`).
 * `Lowercase_character`: the password must contain at least one lowercase letter (`a`-`z`).